-You will hear it at every meeting, over and over again, “Go to meetings, Get a 12 step sponsor, work your steps.”
+You will hear it at every meeting, over and over again, “Go to meetings, Get a 12-step sponsor, work your steps.”
 This isn’t a suggestion.
 This is a program of action.
-A call to arms for anyone who wants to be free of the obsession over drugs and alcohol.
-Getting a 12 step sponsor is the turning point for your new life.
+A call to arms for anyone who wants to be free of the obsession with drugs and alcohol.
+Getting a 12-step sponsor is the turning point for your new life.

 24/7 Alcohol Rehab Hotline – Get Help Now

 What is a 12 Step Sponsor?

 To put it simply, your sponsor is someone who will take you through the 12 steps of your program.

 This person is qualified under the conditions that they have already been through the steps themselves, with their own sponsor.